hangang128/PythonMysql/README.md

 Python and Mysql sample
 =================================

-The aim of this sample is to demostrate a interactive command line interface written with Python to talk with Mysql DB.
+The aim of this sample is to demostrate a command line application written with Python to talk with Mysql DB.

+The data model is an employee-manager table which has hierarchical relationship among employees.

+The command is to query the all employees, get all the reports of a specific manager, or get all the managers of an employee.

+The table creation and data population is done by the program.
+Before its run, a mysql server and a database need to be created.

 System Requirements
 -------------------